WASHINGTON, D.C. -- Managing the customer experience seemed to be a major priority for many attendees here at the

 Customer experience may be a critical consideration in the offices of upper management, but throughout the rest of an organization it is often less of an issue, he added, because "they don't get paid for it."

 Organizations are measuring the customer experience -- they're just doing it in multiple ways with little collaboration.
 For example, customer satisfaction is typically measured in sales, service or market research.
 Loyalty is measured by churn/retention, referrals or loyalty management.
+The brand is measured via marketing communications, product and service design and user interface design, while quality is measured by process improvement and product engineering.

 "I have repeatedly shown up in meetings, and these people who have never met each other are suddenly introducing themselves," Thompson said.
 "Don't think because you're in one department, other parts of the organization don't care."